dservgun/rs_fi_ds/README.md

 	.
 Realized forwards
 	.
 Spread (including option adjusted spreads).

-#### Computing Yield (To Be Done)
+#### Bugs/Issues

 Incorporate solvers to solve the yield-to-maturity of a fixed income cashflow.
+Solvers implemented are basic bisection method and may result in NaN.

+#### References

+	.
+The Handbook of Fixed Income Securities - Seventh Edition, Frank J. Fabrozzi, Editor, with assistance of Steven V. Mann.

 ####  Why Rust?

-Rust has too many advantages to ignore for financial computations.
+[Rust](http://www.rust-lang.org) has too many advantages to ignore for financial computations.